ryan-story/pmpp/chapter-15/README.md

 **How many threads iterate over their vertex’s neighbors?**

-Two threads, for vectex `5` and for vertex `2` will iterate over their neighbouts.
+Two threads, for vectex `5` and for vertex `2` will iterate over their neighbours.

 ### Iteration 3